 I shouted back to Andy.

 “I have blown, that’s me I have no energy this morning” The next 7 km were a pathetic attempt to try and run, I could not believe it.
 After all these days, racing trucks up the passes, that’s it I am fried.
 I ran for 6 minutes, then once again had to stop, I just could not run.
 It was now down to a walk.
 Eventually 6 km and 1 hour later we reached the top.
 Pete was waiting with refreshments and some thing to eat.
 We sat and reassessed the situation.
 It was now less than 20km to go.
 I had to pull myself together!

 It’s been 5 days of mountain and rain forest, the misty wet conditions are now the new norm.
 It’s now literary just down the mountain pass, turn left and then 8 km through a village and there we are.
 I got up, put on my Back Pack as Andy’s watched beeped,

 Pick a spot uncle D!
 Off we went.

-Down down the hill we plunge all those days have now evaporated, the hundreds of km have been absorbed and converted into throbbing pain in my knees.
-But its worth it, every step of the way, it’s worth it.
-What I have been through is nothing compared to what a child born with a Cleft has to go through.
+Down and down the hill we plunge all those days have now evaporated, the hundreds of kilometre have been absorbed and converted into throbbing pain in my knees.
+But it’s worth it, every step of the way, it’s worth it.
+What I have been through is nothing compared to what a child born with a cleft has to go through.
 That is the little picture that I have in the back of my mind when the road gets hard and the pain seemingly unbearable – I can promise you out there is some little innocent child that is dealing with a lot worse.